Spilios06/CTF/Sekai-2022/Reverse/MatrixOne/README.md

 ## First look at things

-First thing I notice after downloading the file is that it is a java class, immediatelly i decompile it to see java src and thankfully it is unobfuscated so I wont have to look through the actuall bytecode.
+First thing I notice after downloading the file is that it is a java class, immediately i decompile it to see java src and thankfully it is unobfuscated so I wont have to look through the actual bytecode.

 ```java
 import java.util.Scanner;